Here are some useful mailing hints for senders and recipients.

 Package Pickup is the easy, convenient way to send qualifying packages.
 Just submit your request online at www.usps.com/pickup and have your items ready before your carrier arrives.
 It’s that simple!

 Pickup On Demand allows you to schedule time-specific pickups within a 2-hour time frame.
-A letter carrier will make a special trip to your home or business for a fee, to pick up qualifying packages, including domestic and international Priority Mail Express and Priority Mail that have postage affixed.
+A letter carrier will make a special trip to your home or business for a fee, to pick up qualifying packages, including domestic and international Priority Mail Express, Priority Mail, and First-Class Package International Service that have postage affixed.
 There is no additional charge for picking up multiple pieces of mail.
 Visit

 www.usps.com/pickup or call 1-800-222-1811 for additional